joshuavanderbilt/livezilla/README.md

 make sure that you are using a Debian system (can be a real computer, or a VM) with live-build and build-essential installed, then run make in the repo directory.

 Known problems:
-wxHexEditor does not allow the user to type the letter "t" for some reason, if you have a solution to this, please tell me in the github issues.
-If I can't get that working, ~~wxHexEditor will be removed after beta.~~ Change of plans, wxHexEditor is here to stay, since it's still useful for some other stuff.
+wxHexEditor does not allow the user to type the letter "t" for some reason.
+Livezilla R2 uses significantly more memory than Livezilla R1.

 Sha256sum of Livezilla R1:
 958fb9eb11c877eaa74b8477646fa23da55f2f01cc283d7efaae39d2c0a79517  livezilla-r1.iso

+Sha256sum of Livezilla R2:
+e1822a6c53869e6ceeeb509cbc0910ad226083750c831d7a0a8d3a1d1392b4b7 livezilla-r2.iso